 Ohio College2Careers is a collaboration between Wright State University and Opportunities for Ohioans with Disabilities (OOD) to offer support to students with disabilities in completing their degrees and preparing for their future careers.
-College2Careers counselor, Maggie Mejia, is located within the Office of Disability Services and can assist students with the following:
+The Wright State College2Careers counselor, Maggie Mejia, can assist students with the following:

 - Career exploration & counseling

 - Resume & interview preparation